27th Infantry Regiment (United States): Third formation – the "Wolfhounds"

 Stationed in Hawaii, they were some of first to fire back at attacking Japanese war planes during Japan's attack on Pearl Harbor.
 The film and book by James Jones From Here to Eternity was based on some of the Wolfhound regimental life.
 After seeing extensive action in the Pacific theater during World War II, especially on the island of Guadalcanal during the Battle of Mount Austen, the Galloping Horse, and the Sea Horse, it fought in the last days of the New Georgia Campaign on the right flank on the advance on Munda, Solomon Islands, later during the Battle of Luzon and the ensuing occupation of Japan, the 27th Infantry Regiment earned the nickname "Gentle Wolfhounds" for their support of the Holy Family Home orphanage.

 Occupation duties were cut short in July 1950, when the 27th Infantry Regiment departed for Pusan, South Korea, to assist in holding the Pusan perimeter at the onset of the Korean War.
 The unit saw heavy action throughout the war, where they were considered the "fire brigade" for the 25th Infantry Division – in essence, making first combat contact with enemy forces.
 They saw significant fighting at Sandbag Castle.
 Colonel George B. Sloan, the commander of the 27th Infantry Regiment offered David Hackworth command of a new volunteer raider unit; Hackworth created the 27th Wolfhound Raiders and led them from August to November 1951.
 The 27th earned ten campaign streamers and three Presidential Unit Citations.
 Upon conclusion of hostilities in Korea, the unit returned to Schofield Barracks.

 The 2nd Battalion, 27th Infantry Regiment, entered the Vietnam War in January 1966.
 During their five-year stay in Vietnam, the unit earned two valorous unit citations, and proved to be one of the last 25th Infantry Division units to return home.
-The regiment participated in Operation Junction City and fought during the Tet Offensive and the May Offensive.
+The regiment participated in Operation Circle Pines, Operation Junction City and fought during the Tet Offensive and the May Offensive.
 The regiment finally returned to Hawaii in April, 1971.